Could the increase in rainfall

 But individuals do exhibit forms of resilience because they tolerate

-range of conditions and because life repairs and because the
+a range of conditions and because life repairs and because

-why some species are hardy whereas others are not.
-Reader please note
+reasons why some species are hardy whereas others are not.
+Reader please

-what follows below is speculation in order to think more clearly about
+note that what follows below is speculation in order to think more clearly

 functionality,